rohit12crj/Study-Notes/Docker/notes.md

 What is Docker Layer Caching?

-how will u secure docker daemon
+what is docker daemon ? how will u secure docker daemon

 How do you troubleshoot a container that keeps restarting?